nightkr/Sbtix/README.md

 * Alpha quality, beware (and please report any issues!)
 * Nix file for SBT compiler interface dependencies currently must be created manually.
 * You must use the Coursier dependency resolver instead of Ivy (because SBT's Ivy resolver does not report the original artifact URLs)
+* Parent poms are not yet being located and must be added manually.

 ## How?